In 2012, the Interleague schedule meant that the Yankees also played a series there. This season, they will not.

 However, on October 3, 2012, the season finale, in honor of the Nats finally winning the Division, Teddy was allowed to win.
 And he got on a winning streak: He was allowed to win all 3 races at Nats home games in the NL Division Series.

-This season, a 5th contestant was introduced: William Howard Taft (BILL 27).
+Last season, a 5th contestant was introduced: William Howard Taft (BILL 27).
 Why him?
 He's the only President to also be a Supreme Court Justice, and, along with John F. Kennedy, one of only 2 Presidents buried at Arlington National Cemetery.
-(There is a JACK 36 character, but so far he hasn't raced.)
+(There is a JACK 35 character, resembling Kennedy, but so far he hasn't raced.)
 But I'm guessing the main reason is that, on April 14, 1910, Taft became the first President to throw out the ceremonial first ball on Opening Day, starting the tradition.
 (The story that, on the same day, he started the tradition of the 7th Inning Stretch has long since been debunked: That tradition was already long in place.)
 Bill won his first race on May 11, followed the next day by Teddy winning for the first time since October.